hasya-manan/saas-app/README.md

 ```

 ### Default SuperAdmin Credentials
-> You may change these before you db seed
+> You may change these in the seeder before running migrate:fresh --seed"

 ```
 Email:    superadmin@example.com